mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Nemweb's servers can be slow and unreliable.
 Try to add sleeps between requests, and have aggressive [retries with delays and backoff](https://aws.amazon.com/builders-library/timeouts-retries-and-backoff-with-jitter/).
 (You do not want to leave a script running overnight to download data, only to find that it gave up after 5 minutes because of a timeout.)

-If you're using a `requests.Session`, this is simple:
+If you are using a `requests.Session`, this is simple:

 ```
 from urllib3.util.retry import Retry